 Income drawdown is complex and not suitable for everyone.
 Your income will be affected by the value and performance of underlying assets; make sure you understand the risks and costs before you go ahead and transfer.

 A drawdown pension is complex and isn't suitable for everyone.
 Your income will be affected by the value and performance of underlying assets.
 So make sure you understand the risks and costs before you go ahead.

 Pension drawdown is an option offered by pension companies.
-It lets you turn your pension fund into an income when you reach 55.
+It lets you turn your pension fund into an income when you reach the age of 55 or over.
 This gives you money to live on during your retirement.

-When you get access to your pension fund at 55, you can move it into a flexi access drawdown pot.
-This means you keep most of your money invested and draw down what you need.
+When you get access to your pension fund, you can move it into a flexi access drawdown pot.
+This means you keep most of your money invested and withdraw a monthly sum that covers your monthly expenses.

 When you're looking for the best drawdown pension, there are two main kinds of drawdown pension products to choose from.

 Pension drawdown.
 This was launched in 2015 when the pension drawdown rules changed.
 With this kind, there's no limit on the amount of drawdown funds you can take out of your pension savings.
 Any pension drawdown arrangements set up after 6 April 2015 are called flexi access drawdown.

 Capped drawdown.
 This was available until April 2015.
 It means there are limits on the amount of income you can take out of your drawdown funds.
 The pension drawdown rules used to be a lot more restrictive.
 If your arrangement is a capped drawdown one, then you could stick with it, or convert to flexi access drawdown.

 No, you don't need to transfer.
 But, if your pension company doesn't offer income drawdown, you can transfer your pension to another company that does.